csesoc/constitution/README.md

         3.7.3 DUTIES OF THE TREASURER
             a) To keep and maintain all society financial records;
             b) To hold cheque books, petty cash tins etc;
-            c) To keep the society executive informed of its financial position (at meetings, through regular e-mail reports, or regular newsletter);
+            c) To keep the society informed of its financial position;
             d) To carry out financial transactions as directed by the society management;
             e) To not lend money of the society under any circumstances;
             f) To always ensure that the records are up to date and in good order so that if they